Selina Thompson: Race Cards (2014-)

-Race Cards is written and performed as a one-woman show by Selina Thompson who is seated at a desk, with a pen in hand, which is placed in an open space with 1000 blank pieces of card which throughout the piece she writes questions that challenges the audience to question when and are we able to speak about and discuss race honesty, openly and can it be done without bias, privilege and ignorance.
-Selina after writing the question would place the card on the walls of the space, the audience is encouraged to write a response with red ink at the back of the card, at the end of the performance the audience is told to copy down a question to take with them and to essentially reflect on once outside of the space.
+Race Cards is written and performed as a one-woman show by Thompson who is seated at a desk, with a pen in hand, which is placed in an open space with 1000 blank pieces of card which throughout the piece she writes questions that challenges the audience to question when and are we able to speak about and discuss race honesty, openly and can it be done without bias, privilege and ignorance.
+Thompson, after writing the question, would place the card on the walls of the space, the audience is encouraged to write a response with red ink at the back of the card, at the end of the performance the audience is told to copy down a question to take with them and to essentially reflect on once outside of the space.

 The duration of the piece can range from 12 to 24 hours long depending on what time in the day the piece begins.
-Race Cards is one part of a body of work that explores Black British Identity titled As Wide and As Deep As The Sea which includes the other two parts of the trilogy called Dark and Lovely (2014–15) and Salt.
+Race Cards is one part of a body of work that explores Black British identity titled As Wide and As Deep As The Sea which includes the other two parts of the trilogy called Dark and Lovely (2014–15) and Salt.
 (2016-).

 The piece is designed by Bethany Wells, produced by Emma Beverly and the production managed by Louis Gregory who developed the piece with the support of BUZZCUT.
 Race Cards has been (re) staged at a number of venues and in a variety of contexts and forms around the UK: it was part of the Birmingham's FIERCE festival, performed at the Leeds Central Library during the Yorkshire Festival and at London's Toynbee Studios as a part of a Nation's Theatre Festival of work from a plethora of artists and places around the UK.
 Originally the piece had started as a theatre performance which then evolved to become a durational piece of work and a travelling installation, which is currently (winter 2019) installed at BAM in Brooklyn, New York.

 Throughout the piece there are a wide variety of questions that were asked which had been numbered:

-“65.
-Are you black, or are you ‘new black’?”
+"65.
+Are you black, or are you 'new black'?"

-“170.
-What is the long term psychological impact of white supremacy on people of colour?”
+"170.
+What is the long term psychological impact of white supremacy on people of colour?"

-“307.
-Why do people assume that racism will just passively die out if we wait long enough?”
+"307.
+Why do people assume that racism will just passively die out if we wait long enough?"